MiteshPuthran/python_analysis/Final Project/README.md

 3. Removing unwanted column where factors are not specified.
 4. Inserting the data into the dataframe with the factors and the corresponding number of people that were killed by the collision.
 5. Saving the data from the dataframe to a CSV file.
 6. Plotting a graph to display the factors for the same.
+7. Saving the plotted graph as a PNG file.
 #### Outputs of Analysis:
 1. [CSV File - Factor.csv](https://github.com/MITESHPUTHRANNEU/puthran_mitesh_spring2017/tree/master/Final%20Project/GeneratedCSV).
 2. [Plot Files - Factor.png](https://github.com/MITESHPUTHRANNEU/puthran_mitesh_spring2017/tree/master/Final%20Project/GeneratedImages).